attdevsupport/ARO/README.md

 +  **AT&T ARO is compatible with MAC 10.11 and Windows 10**

 +  **Updates to AT&T ARO Best Practices**
-The File Compression test has been enhanced so that more types of files are tested for compression, and the number of tests has been streamlined by removing the Content Pre-fetching and Inefficient Connections �Offloading to Wi-Fi when Possible tests.
+The File Compression test has been enhanced so that more types of files are tested for compression, and the number of tests has been streamlined by removing the Content Pre-fetching and Inefficient Connections' Offloading to Wi-Fi when Possible tests.

 +  **Features not included**
 The AT&T ARO 5.0.0 build does not contain IBM Rational Team Concert integration, HP Application Lifecycle Management (ALM) integration, Data Dump, Lookout Security integration, Diff Tool and analysis to the secure data.